Photo by Brett Jordan, Unsplash

 I am an applied linguist specializing in second-language vocabulary studies.
 My secondary research focus is on how readers come to perceive a text as coherent or not.

-I work as an Associate Supervisor in the Department of Language and Linguistics at the University of Essex, UK.
-I previously worked for nine years as a Lecturer in Applied Linguistics at the same university.
+I am an Associate Supervisor in the Department of Language and Linguistics at the University of Essex, UK.
+Since July 2024, I am also a Visiting Fellow in the same department.
+I previously worked as a Lecturer in Applied Linguistics at the same university.
 I am also the External Examiner for the MA Applied Linguistics course at Canterbury Christ Church University, UK.

 Before joining the University of Essex, I worked as a Postdoctoral Research Fellow at National Taiwan University.
-I was a member of the team which created and conducted research on the LTTC English Learner Corpus (2008-2010).
-Previously, I designed and taught theoretical and applied linguistics courses first as a Visiting Lecturer (2006-2007) and then as a Lecturer in Linguistics (2007-2008) at the University of Greenwich.
-I have taught blended-learning courses in linguistics and other social sciences as an Associate Lecturer at the Open University (2006-2007, 2010-2012).
+I was a member of the team which created and conducted research on the LTTC English Learner Corpus.
+Previously, I designed and taught theoretical and applied linguistics courses first as a Visiting Lecturer and then as a Lecturer in Linguistics at the University of Greenwich.
+I have taught blended-learning courses in linguistics and other social sciences as an Associate Lecturer at the Open University.

 Between my MPhil and PhD studies I worked as an English language teacher in Athens, Greece.
 During my PhD studies I worked as an English language teacher in Cambridge, UK.
 I also worked as an item writer for ASSET Languages, a former language testing company in Cambridge.